kubevirt/user-guide/docs/operations/hotplug_volumes.md

       requests:
         storage: 5Gi
 ```
-In this example we are using ReadWriteOnce accessMode, and the default FileSystem volume mode.
-Volume hotplugging supports all combinations of block volume mode and ReadWriteMany/ReadWriteOnce/ReadOnlyMany accessModes, if your storage supports the combination.
+In this example we are using `ReadWriteOnce` accessMode, and the default FileSystem volume mode.
+Volume hotplugging supports all combinations of block volume mode and `ReadWriteMany`/`ReadWriteOnce`/`ReadOnlyMany` accessModes, if your storage supports the combination.

 ### Addvolume

-Now lets assume we have started a VMI like the [Fedora VMI in examples](examples/vmi-fedora.yaml) and the name of the VMI is 'vmi-fedora' we can add the above blank volume to this running VMI by using the 'addvolume' command  available with virtctl
+Now lets assume we have started a VMI like the [Fedora VMI in examples](https://github.com/kubevirt/kubevirt/blob/main/examples/vmi-fedora.yaml) and the name of the VMI is 'vmi-fedora' we can add the above blank volume to this running VMI by using the 'addvolume' command  available with virtctl

 ```bash
 $ virtctl addvolume vmi-fedora --volume-name=example-volume-hotplug